YongoDavid/Demo-2024/README.md

 i am trying to test my database but the form is not sending its input to the database need to get a cloud database for my database to work as it should since i havent gotten a cloud database yet i tried using postman to just test myapi and try siging up but here comes another issue , from one thing to the other

+its time i move on to something else on this e-commerce project and after come back to the issue at hand later in the day